lizmat/articles/cases-of-UPPER-3.md

 > Looking at the usage of `PRE` and `POST` phasers in the ecosystem, it does look like there's not a lot use made of this feature.
 Implementation of these phasers predated multi-dispatch and signature checking.
 So maybe these phasers are not very useful anymore.
 But are still kept for backward compatibility.

-## Commit and rollback
+## Commit and Rollback

 No, the Raku Programming Language does not have [Software Transactional Memory](https://en.wikipedia.org/wiki/Software_transactional_memory) as such.
 But it has two phasers that would allow one to get pretty close: [`KEEP`](https://docs.raku.org/syntax/KEEP) and [`UNDO`](https://docs.raku.org/syntax/UNDO).

-If a block as a `KEEP` or `UNDO` phaser specified, one or the other will be executed depending on wheter the return from the block was considered successful.
+If a block as a `KEEP` or `UNDO` phaser specified, one or the other will be executed depending on wheter leaving the block was considered successful.
 Two criteria are applied:
 - was the block exited normally (without a raised exception)?
 - does [`.defined`](https://docs.raku.org/routine/defined) produce `True` or `False` on the return value of the block?